nopivnick/itp.nopivnick.com/_posts/2018-10-30-final-assignment-first-pass.md

 I studied electronic literature and hypertext fiction in college.

 My thesis was a narrative written in [StorySpace](http://www.eastgate.com/storyspace/), the first true hypertext authoring environment created specifically for writers.
-The English department came very close to denying me my diploma because I submitted the required two copies of my thesis on two 3.5 inch floppy disks whereas departmental policy stipulated two copies, printed and bound.
+The English department came very close to denying me my diploma because I submitted the requisite two copies of my thesis on 3.5 inch floppy disks whereas departmental policy stipulated two copies, printed and bound.

 This was in 1995.